happytm/BatteryNode/README.md

 - The mains powered single ESP32 Gateway device (may or may not be connected to internet) with SoftAP setting.This is the main brain and single point entry from a smartphone or a PC responsible for providing access to moniter and control whole home automation network.
 - Maines powered room/zone sensors with WiFi station setting.
 There must be atleast 1 sensor for each room/zone.
 Ideally they should have IR transmitter/IR blaster to control any appliace with IR receiver within line of sight.
 - Battery powered sensors mostly for locations where mains power is not available.
 Mostly used for monitoring purpose but can be used for control purposes also.
-TODO : Implement BLE communication using CH582F for battery powered sensors for lower cost (less than $2) and power consumption (around 15 MA).
+TODO : Implement BLE communication using CH582F for battery powered sensors for lower cost (less than $2) and power consumption (around 15 mA).

 ### Easily customisable with basic coding knowledge